 The idea behind 366 pictures was very simple.
-Every day throughout 2012 I published a photograph that I took on that day.
-The pictures were published on the site with a an accompanying explanation or story.
+Every day throughout 2012 (and 2016 too) I published a photograph that I took on that day.
+The pictures were published on the site with an accompanying explanation or story.

 Who took the pictures?

 All the pictures were taken by me, Simon Jones (pictured above).
-I’m a story hunting traveler who has published content online since the heady days of the 90’s when people still used dial-up and great big beige computers!
+I’m a story-hunting traveler who has published content online since the heady days of the 90’s when people still used dial-up internet and great big beige computers!
 You can find other sites by me here or check out my blog for more of my pictures and words.

 Why 366 and not 365?

 2012 was a leap year.
 That was handy because 365pictures.com was already taken.